mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ### Building an Image

-Building a Docker image can be done through the use of a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+A Docker image can be built using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-A Dockerfile is a text document that contains the commands necessary to assemble an image, which alternatively could be called on the command line.
+A Dockerfile is a text file that contains the necessary commands to assemble a docker image; an alternative to running the individual commands on the command line.
 The `docker build` command allows users to automate the image build process by executing the commands in the Dockerfile.
 The contents of our Dockerfile --- named `Dockerfile_1` in order to differentiate between Dockerfiles throughout this tutorial --- are as follows: